rpardee/virtual_data_warehouse/change_proposals/race_ethnicity.md

 The new thinking on these concepts--as embodied in [the new OMB directive](https://www.federalregister.gov/documents/2024/03/29/2024-06469/revisions-to-ombs-statistical-policy-directive-no-15-standards-for-maintaining-collecting-and) is that:

 1. 'Hispanic' should actually be considered a type of `race` value.
-2. People from the Middle-East or North Africa should have their own category of race, and
+2. People from the Middle-East or North Africa should have their own category of race.

+Separate from that, looking at the ethnicity data as actually collected at KPWA (which I believe tracks the Epic foundation system pretty closely) I would add:

-2. 'ethnicity' is a hodgepodge of national origin (either one's own or that of one's ancestors), language tradition (again, either one's own, or that of one's ancestors) and subculture.
+3. 'ethnicity' is a hodgepodge of national origin (either one's own or that of one's ancestors), language tradition (again, either one's own, or that of one's ancestors) and subculture.

 Several HCSRN organizations are already characterizing their patients/enrollees in these terms, either because they are collecting this information by the new methods, or because they are inferring/imputing the new categories from language preferences (or both).
 With the advent of the new OMB directive, we anticipate all member organizations will begin primary collection of race/ethnicity data according to this directive, and so it makes sense to alter our VDW demographic specification to accomodate this additional information.
 Fortunately, there is no fundamental incompatibility between our existing spec and the new directive.